The Best Translator Apps in 2026 (Browser, Desktop, Mobile)

 On mobile, I still reach for Google Translate.
 Not because it is the best at any one thing, but because it does everything: camera translation for signs and menus, voice input for conversations, offline language packs for travel, and it supports 130+ languages.
 No other mobile app has this breadth.

-The translation quality is noticeably behind DeepL on European languages, but on mobile that trade-off matters less — I am usually scanning a menu, reading a sign, or having a quick conversation at a store.
-Speed and offline support beat accuracy for that job.
+On mobile the trade-offs that matter on a desktop tab matter less — you are usually scanning a menu, reading a sign, or having a quick conversation at a store.
+Speed, breadth, and offline support are what win that surface.

 Mobile: Apple Translate — for privacy